 Journey-level workers who have completed a state-certified apprenticeship in the jurisdiction of the North Central States Regional Council can apply that craft training directly toward a two-year college degree.

-Northeast Wisconsin Technical College (Green Bay, Wis.), Madison Area Technical College (Madison, Wis.), Hennepin Technical College (Minnesota), Metropolitan Community College (Omaha, Neb.) and Des Moines Area Community College (Iowa) award credits for the classroom work and hands-on training that members perform during their apprenticeship.
+Wisconsin Technical College System (Statewide Wisconsin), Hennepin Technical College (Minnesota), Metropolitan Community College (Omaha, Neb.) and Des Moines Area Community College (Iowa) award credits for the classroom work and hands-on training that members perform during their apprenticeship.
 Upon completion of the apprenticeship, members generally have about two-thirds of the credits they need toward a two-year degree.

 The colleges’ two-year associate degrees respond to the growing role that formal education plays in the workforce.
 They also give North Central States Regional Council members a head start toward pursuing a managerial role later in their careers.